Lăutărească music: Manele

-In the mid-1960s, new manele began to appear among Bucharest musicians, possibly influenced by the music of the Turkic population in Romanian Dobruja.
-The new manele were characterized by the rhythm of the çiftetelli, used in belly dance in Anatolia and the Balkans.
-This genre became popular among Romani communities in southern Romania, and by the early 1990s, after the lifting of censorship, the new manele became popular throughout the country.
+In the mid-1960s, new manele appeared among Bucharest musicians, possibly influenced by the music of the Turkic population of Romanian Dobruja.
+They were characterized by rhythmic formulas of the çiftetelli, used in belly dance in Anatolia and the Balkans.
+The genre spread among Romani communities in southern Romania; after censorship was lifted in the early 1990s, it became popular throughout the country, and in the following decades developed its own star culture (Adrian "Copilul" Minune, Vali Vijelie, Florin Salam).